ym820/foreground_window_forcast/README.md

 ```
 python3 run.py all hmm/lstm
 ```
-If you want to try different sets of hyperparameters, we explained our tasks and specific instructions to run the scripts in the following section.
+If you want to explore different sets of hyperparameters, we explained our tasks and specific instructions to run the scripts in the following section.

 ## Task 1: Next-App Prediction with Hidden Markov Model (HMM)
 In this task, our goal is to predict the next application the user will use based on the previous usage data.